metagame-xyz/evm-translator/CONTRIBUTE.md

 ## What we need from you

-If you're here, you likely understand the power and potential of evm-translator to create human readble interpreations of ethereum transactions.
+If you're here, you likely understand the power and potential of evm-translator to create human readable interpretations of ethereum transactions.
 We have the infrastructure in place to elegantly interpret transactions from nearly every contract deployed to the chain.
 However, **we still need lots of contract-specific interpretations** to improve our coverage and close our blind spots.
 That's where you come in.

+We've set up a [Wonder bounty board](https://app.wonderverse.xyz/organization/Metagame/boards) with ~$5k USDC of bounties across 50+ contracts waiting to be interpreted.

 Do you have a protocol or contract you interact with frequently that you'd like to see detailed, concise interpretations for?
 Have you deployed your own contract that deserves recognition by evm-translator?
 Contribute to evm-translator!